-I have seen many media sources say that credit utilization makes up 30% of your credit score… that’s wrong and they’re not reading FICO website very carefully.
+I have seen many media sources say that credit utilization makes up 30 percent of your credit score… that’s wrong and they’re not reading FICO website very carefully.

-What FICO tells us is that the “amounts owed” category makes up 30% of your score.
+What FICO tells us is that the “amounts owed” category makes up 30 percent of your score.
 However, debt to credit isn’t the only thing in that category.
 There are other components involved.

-So the truth is that credit utilization – when combined with other components – makes up 30% of your credit score.
+So the truth is that credit utilization – when combined with other components – makes up 30 percent of your credit score.
 Kind of vague, huh?
 Yeah that’s the point… remember FICO guards their formula like the recipes for Coca-Cola and Colonel Sanders fried chicken.

 So what’s the ideal ratio?

 With all that said, we’re still left with the question: What debt to credit ratio is ideal?

 Chances are, you will get a different question from each source you consult.
 My personal take?
 The answer isn’t black and white.
 I think the degree of impact largely depends upon how long and robust your credit history is.

 For example, years ago before the recession, CreditCardForum veteran jeffysdad played the 0% arbitrage game by borrowing about $54,500 of a $55,000 credit limit on a card and putting that money into a savings account.
 His score?
 “I don’t think it’s ever been below 770 and has been as high as 800 or so over the last several years.”